 Ford Fusion Wins Top Safety Pick in IIHS Crash Test

-The Ford Fusion wins the top safety pick in an IIHS crash test.
-Ford points to its many new safety technologies as the reason for the win.
-The Ford Fusion's new safety belt and frontal impact airbags have futuristic computerized brains to know how to assess a crash situation and act accordingly.
-Read now to learn more about how the Ford Fusion won the IIHS top safety pick.
+Ford points to its many new safety technologies as the reason for the win, including the Ford Fusion’s new safety belt and frontal impact airbags with the ability to assess crash situations.

 Free Car Insurance Comparison

 UPDATED: Apr 13, 2022

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.

 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different companies please enter your ZIP code on this page to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.